top of page

 Our week-long sessions start at the Java Hut in downtown Fairfax at 9am and end at the Lower Playground of Robson Harrington Park in San Anselmo at 2pm.

-$475 for a 1week session*
+$475 for a 1 week session*

 $900 for a 2 week session**